svost/novacoin/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Novacoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Novacoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- novacoin-qt (GUI, 32-bit) or novacoind (headless, 32-bit)
-- novacoin-qt (GUI, 64-bit) or novacoind (headless, 64-bit)
+- novacoin-qt (GUI) or novacoind (headless)